Contact the Admission Office

 The Creative Coding minor requires successful completion of 18 credits across four subject areas, as outlined in the curriculum chart below.

-Note: Students majoring in Design + Technology with a track in Creative Technologies are restricted from pursuing this minor.
+Note: Students majoring in Communication Design and Design + Technology are restricted from pursuing this minor.

 A student who has completed this minor should be able to demonstrate: